uug-ai/styleguide/API/tasks.md

 PATCH /tasks/{id}

-- id: string
+- id: string \
 Id of the task

-- updates: object
+- updates: object \
 The fields of the task that should be updated

+#### Notes

+- Any fields that should never be updated like _id, user_id, or creation_date will be removed from the updates data. \

 ### Response

 **200**

-- Data: object
+- Data: object \
 The fields that were updated

-- message: string
+- message: string \
-success message
+Success message

 ## Delete Task